A dense casuarina forest lines the beach here.

 The entirety of the coast is an excellent location for flotsam beachcombing.

-Wild Cow Run is edged on its northwest end by Haulover Point, and on its southeast by Cedar Point.
+Wild Cow Run is edged on its northwest end by Haulover Point and on its southeast end by Cedar Point.

 Kiteboarding

-Due to the wind typically being onshore here, Wild Cow Run is one of the safer kiteboarding beaches on Middle Caicos (however you are advised to exercise caution).
-If you do venture out to this remote beach, be sure to bring plenty of drinking water in case you run into car problems.
+Due to the wind typically being onshore here, Wild Cow Run is one of the safer kiteboarding beaches on Middle Caicos (though it's still advised to be cautious kiteboarding in the area).
+If you do venture out to this remote beach, bring plenty of drinking water.
+Help may be far away, and the sun is typically intense.

 You’ll also likely spot sea animals such as turtles, stingrays, and nurse sharks cruising about in this beautiful environment.